-50. Resolution of disputes, objections, complaints and queries
+54. Resolution of disputes, objections, complaints and queries

-- (1) The accounting officer may appoint an independent and impartial person, not directly involved in the supply chain management processes - - (a) to assist in the resolution of disputes between the municipality and other persons regarding -
+- (1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes - - (a) to assist in the resolution of disputes between the municipality and other persons regarding - - (i) any decisions or actions taken in the implementation of the supply chain management system; or

-- (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (iii) delegate power to the SCM Manager to dismiss non-merit objections - (b) to deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract. - (2) The accounting officer or another official designated by the accounting officer is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - - (a) strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) A dispute, objection, complaint or query may be referred to the Western Cape Provincial Treasury if - - (a) the dispute, objection, complaint or query is not resolved within 60 days of lodgement; or - (b) no response is forthcoming within 60 days of lodgement. - (5) If the Western Cape Provincial Treasury does not or cannot resolve the matter, the dispute, objection, complaint or query concerned may be referred to the National Treasury for resolution. - (6) This paragraph must not be read as affecting a person's rights to approach a competent court for such order as may be just and necessary in the circumstances at any time.
+- (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) to deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract. - (2) The accounting officer or another official designated by the accounting officer is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - - (a) strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) A dispute, objection, complaint or query may be referred to the Western Cape Provincial Treasury if - - (a) the dispute, objection, complaint or query is not resolved within 60 days of lodgement; or - (b) no response is forthcoming within 60 days of lodgement. - (5) If the Western Cape Provincial Treasury does not or cannot resolve the matter, the dispute, objection, complaint or query concerned may be referred to the National Treasury for resolution. - (6) This paragraph must not be read as affecting a person's rights to approach a competent court for such order as may be just and necessary in the circumstances at any time.

-51. Contracts providing for compensation based on turnover
+55. Contracts providing for compensation based on turnover